lecritch/neural_networks_p1-chi-sea-dsc/README.md

-    array([[0],
+    array([[1],
            [1],
            [1],
            [1],
-           [0]])
+           [1]])

 ## Back propagation

-Moreover, neural nets are dynamic in the sense that, after a certain number of data points have been passed through the model, the weights will be *updated* with an eye toward optimizing our loss function.
+After a certain number of data points have been passed through the model, the weights will be *updated* with an eye toward optimizing our loss function.
 (Thinking back to biological neurons, this is like revising their activation potentials.)
 Typically, this is  done  by using some version of gradient descent.

 ![bprop](img/BackProp_web.png)